The 50 Something Years Ago Snow Storm On The Farm

-The term the “old days” depends on how old you are I suppose.
-For some it might be be the “dirty 30′s”.
-For others, the war years of the 40′s.
+The term the "old days" depends on how old you are I suppose.

-The winter’s back then seemed worse, at least in my memory.
+The winter's back then seemed worse, at least in my memory.
 The snow was deeper, the air was colder and the wind blew more.
-Oh I know, I could go junt up the records and find out scientifically if that’s true.
+Oh I know, I could go hunt up the records and find out scientifically if that's true.

 But what fun would that be?